 - Meeting planners’ Green Checklist: from the Green Hotels Association.

-- Boston Green Tourism: actively promotes green meetings.
+- Boston Green Tourism: actively promotes green meetings; provides technical information; networking.

 See LEED, ENERGY STAR, and Green Seal certifications in MA Green Program.

 - The Massachusetts Lodging Association provides its members with information about Green practices, technology, and suppliers through its educational programs.

 - Boston Green Tourism provides educational seminars; information about green hospitality practices, products and services; and opportunities for collaboration.
 BGT also promotes the city’s eco-friendly facilities and services to meeting planners and visitors.